george-toka/System_Verilog-Projects/README.md

 # System_Verilog-Projects
-Implementation of the infamous "Pong" Game using a Xilinx FPGA board &amp; SV
+Implementation of the infamous "Pong" Game using a Xilinx FPGA board &amp; SV <br>
+Code written & tested in ModelSim